Russia releases imprisoned American Marc Fogel in what US calls a step toward the end of Ukraine war

 “We will deliver our expectation to the allies,” Kellogg said.
 “When we come back from Munich — we want to deliver to the president the options, so when he does get (directly) involved in the peace process, he knows what it will look like for him.”

-Associated Press writers Josh Boak, Michelle L. Price, Darlene Superville and AP Diplomatic Writer Matthew Lee contributed to this report.
+Associated Press writers Josh Boak and Michelle L. Price and AP Diplomatic Writer Matthew Lee contributed to this report from Washington.